-The Importance of Restaurant Design and Layout
+The Importance Of A Well Planned Restaurant Layout

-1. Circulation and Movement
+1. Circulation And Movement

 The route of the waiters carrying the food to the dining area from the restaurant kitchen should be straightforward and uncluttered to ensure quick and efficient service.
 The insides of a restaurant kitchen are an especially explosive space, with a maximum number of accidents happening due to clashes among the restaurant staff and slippery floors.
 Thus, ensure that the layout of the restaurant kitchen includes enough space between the different workstations.

-2. Connectivity Between the Restaurant Frontend and Backend
+2. Connectivity Between The Restaurant Frontend And Backend

 The restaurant design should allow the smooth circulation of the items from the pantry and storage to the restaurant kitchen.
 If the storage is too far away from the kitchen, the staff would face unnecessary hassles transferring the stock items to the kitchen and lead to delays in the preparation of food.